 - A personal representative becomes a “trustee” of the estate property until it is fully distributed to beneficiaries in what is generally a quick, one-off process.

 Both personal representatives and trustees are duty-bound to act honestly and in good faith according to the law.
 Careful records of the handling of estate assets are required.

-If you are named as a trustee or executor of a will in Edmonton and require assistance, contact us online to schedule a consultation with a lawyer from Vest Estate Lawyers.
+If you are named as a trustee or executor of a will in Edmonton and require assistance, Use This Form to schedule a free consultation with a lawyer from Vest Estate Lawyers.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 However, we serve the entire province of Alberta.
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.

 Our offices are generally open 8:30 a.m.—4:30 p.m., Mon—Fri.